Arbor Vs. Pergola: What's The Difference Between Them?

 One critical purpose of pergolas is to offer protection from outside elements.
 Hence, they require more space to install compared to an arbor.
 Their size and weight make them harder to install, mainly if you do it yourself.
 You will most likely need a professional to install it, increasing the expenditures.

 Speaking of expenses, pergolas are typically costlier than arbors due to their size and support framework.
-Depending on your location and the personalization of the pergola, building one can cost you around $2,000 or higher.
+Depending on your location and the personalization of the pergola, building a pergola can cost you around $2,000 or higher.

 Main drawbacks